Balaso-Software/app-tracking-transparency-for-unity/README.md

 ## Usage

-Register your callback to get notified with the authorization result and Rrequest tracking authorization
+Register your callback to get notified with the authorization result and request tracking authorization

 ```csharp
 AppTrackingTransparency.OnAuthorizationRequestDone += OnAuthorizationRequestDone;